 - Secondary syphilis: starting two to ten weeks after the sore heals (or sometimes during its healing process), you may experience a rash, which can cover the whole body (red or brownish rough spots); sores in the mouth, vagina, or anus; grayish or white wart-like growths; fever; swollen lymph nodes; headaches; weight loss; and/or a sore throat and other flu-like symptoms, like fatigue.

-- Latent syphilis: 1-2 months after onset of secondary syphilis, the symptoms may disappear for several years.
+- Latent syphilis: 1-2 months after the onset of secondary syphilis, the symptoms may disappear for several years.

 - Late-stage or tertiary syphilis: you may experience neurological and cardiovascular issues, along with problems with other organs.
 Symptoms depend on the organ affected.